knox135/ai-case-study/README.md

 * **What are some of the core metrics that companies in this field use to measure success?
 How is your company performing based on these metrics?**

-beyond metrics such as Profits and Sales which is critical to all companies and industries, the Automotive specific metrics are \
+beyond metrics such as Profits and Sales which is critical to all companies and industries, the Automotive specific metrics are: \
     1) Number of Units Manufactured(usually either the last 12 months, or year over year) \
     2) Total Cost to Manufacture (all money spent by a company to produce vehicles, including dealer margin and labor) \
     3) Utilization Rate (how much of the total manufacturing capacity is being utilized) \